 4 – Day Trip To Majuli from Jorhat

-Coming down from the rolling blue hills and bumpy roads of Nagaland after spending some wonderful time at the Hornbill Festival and beyond, Majuli will feel like a very welcome change.
+The Majuli island is so wonderfully located geographically that it can be very easily clubbed with many of our trips to North East India that we offer.
+Be it the Hornbill Festival trip in Nagaland, a Meghalaya trip, a trip to Tawang in Arunachal Pradesh, or a quick getaway trip to the Kaziranga National Park.
+Coming from any of these trips Majuli will feel like a very welcome change.
 One that will allow you to relax and enjoy at the same time while you do nothing.
 This itinerary for a Majuli trip helps you the best of Majuli while making sure to take things easy.

 September to May